whaakman/azure-docs.nl-nl/articles/azure-monitor/app/sampling.md

     using Microsoft.ApplicationInsights.WindowsServer.Channel.Implementation;
     using Microsoft.ApplicationInsights.WindowsServer.TelemetryChannel;
     ...

     var builder = TelemetryConfiguration.Active.TelemetryProcessorChainBuilder;
-    // If you are on ApplicationInsights SDK v 2.8.0-beta2 or higher, use the following line instead var builder = TelemetryConfiguration.Active.DefaultTelemetrySink.TelemetryProcessorChainBuilder;
+    // If you are on ApplicationInsights SDK v 2.8.0-beta2 or higher, use the following line instead

-    // Optional: here you can adjust the settings from their defaults. builder.UseAdaptiveSampling(maxTelemetryItemsPerSecond:5);
+    // var builder = TelemetryConfiguration.Active.DefaultTelemetrySink.TelemetryProcessorChainBuilder;

+    // Enable AdaptiveSampling so as to keep overall telemetry volume to 5 items per second. builder.UseAdaptiveSampling(maxTelemetryItemsPerSecond:5);

     // If you have other telemetry processors: